-- A grade of I (incomplete) may be assigned when a student fails to complete the requirements of the course within the semester of enrollment due to extenuating circumstances.
-The incomplete work must be made up before the end of the following semester (excluding summer sessions), otherwise the grade of I will be converted to an F by the Registrar. - Students are allowed to withdraw from a course within the Add/Drop period consisting of the first 3 weeks of the semester without the course appearing on the transcript. - From the end of week 3 to the end of week 9, students are allowed to withdraw from a course only with permission of the course instructor and the grade of a "W" will be recorded on the transcript. - Students are allowed to withdraw from a course after the ninth week of the semester only for extenuating circumstances such as a medical situation or family emergency.
-In this circumstance, the signature of the course instructor and the Dean of Students is required following the submission of appropriate documentation.
-In this case, the grade is recorded as a "W" on the transcript.
-Grades of W are not calculated into the GPA. - Some courses are graded on a pass/fail basis.
-Grades of P are not calculated into the GPA. - In any other case, if a student does not complete a course, a grade of "F" will be recorded on the transcript.
-Semester, cumulative and professional GPAs are calculated by dividing the total quality points earned by the total credits.

-• Earned quality points for each course are calculated by multiplying the number of credits for that course by the GP equivalent.
+- At the discretion of the instructor, a grade of "I" (Incomplete) may be assigned when a student does not complete the requirements of a course within the semester of enrollment due to extenuating circumstances.
+Instructors may request that a grade of I be assigned to a student using the Incomplete Grade Request Form found on the Registrar's intranet site.
+Unless the faculty member submits a final grade, the Registrar's Office will change an incomplete grade to the grade indicated on the request form when the deadline established by the faculty (no longer than one semester) has passed.
+An incomplete grade does not satisfy the prerequisite of another course.
+Students cannot graduate from the college with an incomplete grade on their record. - Students are allowed to Drop a course within the first week of the semester without the course appearing on the transcript. - From the end of week 1 to the end of week 9 (or until 60% of the course is completed), students are allowed to withdraw from a course only with permission of the course instructor and the grade of a "W" will be recorded on the transcript. - Students are allowed to withdraw from a course after the ninth week of the semester (or 60% of the course is complete) only for extenuating circumstances such as a medical situation or family emergency.
+In this circumstance, students must obtain the permission of the Dean of the School in which the student's program resides.
+At the discretion of the Academic Dean of the School, a grade of "W" may be assigned or the course instructor may be asked to assign a grade.
+Grades of "W" are not calculated into the GPA. - Some courses are graded on a pass/fail basis.
+Grades of "P" are not calculated into the GPA. - Earned quality points for each course are calculated by multiplying the number of credits for that course by the GP equivalent.
 For example, a student taking Physiology/Pathophysiology I (4 credit course) receiving a grade of B+ (GP=3.3) would earn 13.2 quality points (4 credits x 3.3 GP=13.2).
 The total (semester, cumulative, or professional) quality points earned is determined by adding the quality points of all courses.
 To determine academic standing, GPAs are rounded to the nearest tenth of a point (0.1).
+Semester, cumulative and professional GPAs are calculated by dividing the total quality points earned by the total credits.
+See additional information regarding calculation of GPA under section Course Repeat and Remediation

-Numerical Grades, Letter Grades, and Grade Point Equivalents
+Numerical Grades, Letter Grades, and Grade Point Equivalents \

 Numerical Grade Letter Grade GP Equivalent

 97 A+ 4.0

 93-96 Α 4.0

-90-92 Α- 3.7
+90-92 A- 3.7

 87-89 B+ 3.3

 83-86 В 3.0

 80-82 B- 2.7

 77-79 C+ 2.3

 73-76 С 2.0

 70-72 C- 1.7

 67-69 D+ 1.3

 63-66 D 1.0

 60-62 D- 0.7

 < 60 F 0.0

-^{}The above numerical equivalents are provided as a guideline to faculty and students.
+\The above numerical equivalents are provided as a guideline to faculty and students.
 Please consult individual course syllabi for course grading and rounding policies.